-Private insurance is common between expats, and day by day, it is being chosen by more local people in Portugal, mainly because of its shorter wait times.
+Private insurance is common among expats.
+It is also increasingly chosen by locals in Portugal, mainly due to shorter wait times.

-There are several private health insurance plans in Portugal, so it will be best to choose the one which meets your needs in the best way.
-While hospitalization and surgery are the most common part of private insurance, you can add the following services and other special treatments to your insurance:
+There are several private health insurance plans in Portugal, so it will be best to choose the one which best meets your needs.
+While hospitalization and surgery are the most common perks of private insurance, you can add the following services and other special treatments to your insurance: